stellar/stellar-protocol/drafts/draft-0005.md

 Suggested additions:
 1) Add a multi-hash field in the transaction memo.
-2) Add an account operation for requesting communication accounts.
+2) Add an account operation for requesting communication between accounts.

 ## Abstract
 Currently Stellar does not support attaching large amounts of data to a transaction (in a decentralized manner), nor does it support decentralized peer-to-peer messaging at the account level.
 IPFS specializes in data storage and peer-to-peer networking.
 Formally supporting IPFS on Stellar would bolster Stellar's functionality with a minimal overhead compared to writing a stellar-specific data storage and messaging layer.